Ram Setu (film): Critical response

 Abhimanyu Mathur reviewing for Hindustan Times found the film to be fun and thrilling.
 He wrote that the underwater filming reminds one of The Blue Planet, a nature documentary by BBC.
 He noted that the purpose of the entire cast seemed to only accompany Kumar's character without engaging in the plot, however he praised Pravesh Rana and Satya Dev.
 He opined that the film gave Kumar an opportunity to perform differently compared to his recent films which attracted criticism as "public service announcements disguised as motion pictures".
 He found the background score to be the best in Hindi films this year, but found visual effects and computer graphics questionable.
 He opined that when one manages to ignore the melodrama, the film would be fun.
 Nairita Mukherjee of India Today rated the film 2 out of 5 stars and wrote "Ram Setu feels highly underwhelming.
 It has little or no cinematic appeal.
 In the end, it is neither funny nor serious".
 Sanchita Jhunjhunwala of Zoom, rating the film 3 stars, said "The film is based on a premise that is interesting, but feels like a drag every now and then while also seeming too ambitious."
 Bollywood Hungama rated the film 2.5 out of 5 stars and praised its premise to be interesting and climax to be well executed but criticised the plot and VFX.

 Devesh Sharma of Filmfare rated the film 2.5 out of 5 stars and wrote "The film revolves around Akshay Kumar.
 He has tried his best to be a geeky academic and has vastly underplayed his part".
 Pratikshya Mishra of The Quint rated the film 2.5 out of 5 stars and wrote "Ram Setu disappoints primarily because of how shoddy the script and its treatment is".
 Himesh Mankad of Pinkvilla rated the film 2.5 out of 5 stars and wrote "Ram Setu isn't a bad film, but it's not good either – It lies somewhere in between.
 The subject will have some takers, but we wish, the director had gone wider with his vision by integrating opposition from the natural forces too, and not just stick to the human evils".
 Renuka Vyavahare of The Times of India rated the film 2 out of 5 stars and wrote "Barring a few decent chase sequences, Ram Setu has no spark and is way too preachy".
 Nishad Thaivalappil of News 18 rated the film 0.5 out of 5 stars and criticised the film writing that the film has a poor plot-line, VFX and storytelling.

 Audience reception

-The word of mouth publicity among the audience did not fare well and lead to a lower footfall and thus causing lower box office collections.
+The word of mouth publicity among the audience did not fare well and led to a lower footfall, causing lower box office collections.